 - Driftless Area Wetlands Centre – Provides a unique learning experience that connects people to the natural world

-- Marina – Located south of the Mississippi Bridge, provides public parking, picnicking, and a boat dock/launch ramp
+- Marina – Located south of the Mississippi Bridge, provides public parking, picnicking with shelter and a boat dock/launch ramp

-- 2nd Marina North of Bridge hosting handicap accessible fishing pier and boat slips.
+- 2nd Marina North of Bridge hosting handicap accessible fishing pier and picnic area

 - Elegant granite veteran’s memorial honoring the veterans of Marquette in the downtown city park